 7. Train faculty over summer - offer classes and individual training sessions

 8. Create inventory solution for new phones (barcode scanner - maybe we’ll whip up a online database)

 10. Transition high school website to beefy new server

 11. Create materials / ideas for next year professional development

 12. Create / update technology handbook - full of common problems and solutions

 This is a pretty hefty list - and doesn’t represent other major technology projects we have going on during the summer.

 I was delighted to learn I would be getting an intern this summer - there is a student from Stuyvesant HS who is here - it is amazing how much time he is saving me - he is sharp, quick, and works hard.
 It is like a breath of fresh air.
 It is an amazing difference when the extra support comes…what a difference.
 He will be helping with our inventory scanner today - we are going to steal a barcode scanner from the library and try to scan the MAC and serial numbers on our new phones - I think it will be fun!

 From the list above, I consider the most important items to be #7, #11, and #12.
 That is, training and staff development.
 I think last year, we had several major changes at our school: a wireless network, faster netowrk speed, a laptop for every faculty member, and 2 laptop carts for our elementary school.
 For the 2007 - 2008 school year we were getting used to the technology.
 Next year, I will be pushing, supporting and encouraging our staff.
 Stay tuned.

-Published on Wednesday, July 09, 2008 (10 years, 5 months, and one week ago).
+Published on Wednesday, July 09, 2008 (10 years, 7 months, and 2 weeks ago).
 Posted in: Educational Tech Design Smartboards Support